Lucille "Lucy" C. (Wroblewski) Miller

 The family will receive friends Friday, February 7, 2020 from 2 p.m. to 7 p.m. at the WEDDELL-AJAK FUNERAL HOME, 100 Center Avenue, Aspinwall.
 A funeral Mass will be held at 10 a.m.
 Saturday, February 8, 2020 at St. John Fisher Church, Churchill, 33 Lewin Lane, Pittsburgh, PA 15235.
 EVERYONE PLEASE MEET AT CHURCH.
 Burial will follow at All Saints Braddock Catholic Cemetery.
 In lieu of flowers, memorial donations can be made to Little Sisters of the Poor Pittsburgh or St. Jude Children’s Research Hospital.

-To send flowers to Lucille "Lucy" C. (Wroblewski) Miller's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lucille "Lucy" C. (Wroblewski) Miller, please visit our floral store.

 Little Sisters of the Poor